top of page

 3. Autonomous Stage: At this point, the movement is fully ingrained.
 The athlete can execute the action with minimal thought.
 A seasoned dancer or martial artist often operates within this stage, allowing them to perform seamlessly.

-As athletes progress through the stages, the number of reps required may decrease; however, periodic practice remains essential for maintaining proficiency.
+As athletes progress through the stages, the number of repetitions required may decrease.
+However, periodic practice remains essential for maintaining proficiency.

 Factors Affecting Engraining Movement Patterns

-Several factors impact how long it takes to engrain a movement pattern, including:
+Several factors impact how long it takes to engrain a movement pattern:

 • Individual Differences: Each person has a unique learning pace, influenced by their experience, physical abilities, and neural adaptability.
-For instance, a former gymnast learning dance might require fewer reps than a novice.
+A former gymnast learning dance might require fewer repetitions than a novice.

 • Complexity of the Movement: More intricate movements, like a triple axel in figure skating, generally need more repetitions than basic actions, like jogging.